ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/016-profiles.md

 #### New Blank Profile

 Choose this to start with a clean slate.
-Certain settings such as social platform logins and stream size will be carried over from your current Profile, but most settings will be set to defaults.
+Certain settings such as stream size will be carried over from your current Profile, but most settings will be set to defaults.

 #### Duplicate Current Profile